 - a.
 Department leaders will receive five (5) additional days', pay for work requiring completion on a non-school day. - b.
 Additional stipends are based upon size of department, years of experience and the responsibilities assigned. - c.
-The department leaders' role and responsibility stipend amounts are indexed and will be adjusted each year by the average percent salary increase given to the certificated bargaining unit as a result of bargained provisions including any COLA. - 8.
+The department leaders' role and responsibility stipend amounts for 2018-2019 are adjusted by 1.9%. - 8.
 This provision applies only to the five (5) comprehensive high schools.